 To assess the relative rates of change between population size (abundance) and harvest, we periodically assess trends in these parameters.
-We used linear regression on the natural logtransformed values for these variables for the years 1982-2019.
+We used linear regression on the natural log-transformed values for these variables for the years 1982-2021.
 Because >10% of the MCP occurs outside the CPRV in the spring of some years, we combined the photo-corrected counts in the CPRV with the ocular cruise estimates from areas outside the CPRV for analyses of population abundance.
 For harvest, we used only the estimates of 'retrieved' harvest for the Central Flyway, Minnesota, and MCP cranes harvested in hunt areas in Arizona and New Mexico, Alaska, and Canada, because crippling-loss rates for the latter three areas are unknown and there are no empirical estimates of harvest from Mexico.
-Regression of the logtransformed values indicate a significant slope for the abundance values (P < 0.01; $R^2 = 0.32$ ; slope = +1.5% per year change), suggesting a slightly increasing trend in the abundance of cranes over the time frame.
-The regression of the harvest values also indicates an increase in the rate of harvest over that same time period (P < 0.01; $R^2 = 0.67$ ; slope = +2.1% per year) (Fig. 16).
-These results suggest that the increase in the rate of harvest is increasing faster than the rate of growth in crane abundance.
-Methods have been developed (e.g., Araya and Dubovsky 2008, Dubovsky and Araya 2008) that may assist managers in structuring changes in harvest regulations should such a need arise in the future.
-Results suggest that a bag-limit reduction of one bird per day may reduce state-specific harvests by 4-23%, whereas fairly large restrictions in season framework dates may be needed to realize a perceptible decrease in harvest.
-More recent analyses suggest a 1-bird reduction in the daily bag limit for all U.S. states harvesting MCP cranes would result in a 16.4% decrease in total harvest, whereas a 2-bird reduction would result in a 50.4% decrease in total harvest (Central, Mississippi and Pacific Flyway Councils 2018: Table A-4).
+Regression of the log-transformed values indicate a significant slope for the abundance values (P < 0.01; $R^2 = 0.36$; slope = +1.6% per year change), suggesting an increasing trend in the abundance of cranes over the time frame.
+The regression of the harvest values also indicates an increase in the rate of harvest over that same time (P < 0.01; $R^2 = 0.71$; slope = +2.3% per year) (Fig. 15).
+These results suggest that the annual change in harvest is increasing faster than the rate of growth in crane abundance.